 Abhrak Bhasma contains iron as major element and magnesium, potassium, calcium, and aluminum in traces.
-It is a broad spectrum medicine effective in treatment of acidity, respiratory ailments, anemia, hepatitis, viral hepatitis, sex debility, azoospermia etc. Abhraka Bhasma It is a wonder drug due to its curative property in various ailments.
+It is a broad spectrum medicine effective in the treatment of acidity, respiratory ailments, anemia, hepatitis, viral hepatitis, sex debility, azoospermia etc. Abhraka Bhasma It is a wonder drug due to its curative property in various ailments.

 Shataputi and Sahasraputi Abhrak Bhasma

 The production of Bhasma is an elaborate process involving Shodhan ( purification) and Marana ( process of converting metals and minerals into Bhasma) by putapaka ( transformation by fire).

 Every metal/mineral subjected to Marana process needs some kind of puta for its paka (Putapaka).
 Puta पुट is the ancient heating device used for the Marana/ Incineration.
 It represents the quantum of heat required in process of Marana and depends on metal/mineral subjected to Incineration.

 Before Marana, the metal/mineral is triturated with specified herbal extracts and then Putapaka is applied.
 The trituration (Bhavana) and Puta paka are repeated specific number of times until the metal/mineral converts into required Bhasma.
 It is not possible to completely convert metal/mineral into Bhasma by one Bhavana and Putapaka.

 Therefore this process of Bhavana-Putapaka is repeated till complete conversion, from metal/mineral to Bhasma takes place.